 3. Optimized for SEO

-The Genesis framework has been highly optimized for SEO (search engine optimization), with clean, optimized, error-free code and an intelligent architecture which is able to send the right signals to search engines.
+The Genesis framework has been highly optimized for SEO (search engine optimization), with a clean, optimized, error-free code and an intelligent architecture that can send the right signals to search engines.

 Besides that, the code generated by the theme is also fast and efficient, resulting in the pages loading really fast - which is another important ranking factor for major search engines.

-It's not a coincidence, therefore, that many companies who focus a lot of effort on SEO are using the Genesis framework to power their website.
+It's not a coincidence, therefore, that many companies who focus a lot of effort on SEO are using the Genesis framework to power their WordPress sites.

 As we mentioned above, the influential site WPBeginner, uses this product, because organic rankings are a huge part of their success.
 They get literally millions of organic visitors - and hence, a theme which is SEO-optimized is critical to them.